Star Wars: Ahsoka

 Ahsoka, also known as Star Wars: Ahsoka, is an American space fantasy television series created by Dave Filoni for the streaming service Disney+.
 It is part of the Star Wars franchise and a spin-off from The Mandalorian (2019–2023), taking place in the same timeframe as that series and its other interconnected spin-offs after the events of the film Return of the Jedi (1983).
 Ahsoka follows former Jedi apprentice Ahsoka Tano and her allies as they defend the fledgling New Republic against remnants of the Galactic Empire.

 Rosario Dawson stars as the title character, reprising her role from The Mandalorian.
 Natasha Liu Bordizzo, Mary Elizabeth Winstead, Ray Stevenson, Ivanna Sakhno, Diana Lee Inosanto, David Tennant, Eman Esfandi, Evan Whitten, Genevieve O'Reilly, Hayden Christensen, Ariana Greenblatt, Lars Mikkelsen, and Anthony Daniels also star.
 Ahsoka Tano was co-created by Filoni for the animated series Star Wars: The Clone Wars (2008–2020).
 Dawson was cast to bring her into live-action for the second season of The Mandalorian, and a spin-off series starring Dawson was announced by Lucasfilm in December 2020 with Filoni as showrunner.
 It serves as a continuation of the animated series Star Wars Rebels (2014–2018).
 In addition to Filoni, Jon Favreau, Kathleen Kennedy, and Colin Wilson returned from The Mandalorian as executive producers and were joined by Carrie Beck.

 Ahsoka premiered on August 22, 2023, with the first two episodes of the first season.
 The other six episodes were released through October 3.
 The season received high viewership, generally positive reviews from critics, and several accolades including a Primetime Creative Arts Emmy Award.
-A second season was confirmed in January 2024.
+The second season is scheduled to premiere on January 20, 2027.